protontypes/open-sustainable-technology/README.md

 ### Ocean and Hydrology Data Access

+> **What?** The ability to download, share, and interact with oceanographic and hydrological datasets, including properties such as temperature, pressure, salinity, currents, water quality, chemical properties, and river flows.

+> **How?** These tools and wrappers help retrieve and visualize oceanographic and hydrology-related data.

 - [HyRiver](https://github.com/cheginit/HyRiver) - A Python software stack for retrieving hydroclimate data from web services.
 - [pydaymet](https://github.com/hyriver/pydaymet) - Retrieving and post-processing climate data from the Daymet Webservice.
 - [argopy](https://github.com/euroargodev/argopy) - A global network of nearly 4000 autonomous probes measuring pressure, temperature and salinity from the surface to 2000m depth every 10 days.